 But how does the liquid milk thickens into firm curds?
 Factories do this by adding special minerals, namely calcium and magnesium salts.
-Afterward, the tofu curds pass through a couple of press machines that wring the excess moisture and mould the tofu into the final shape.
+Afterward, the tofu curds pass through a couple of tofu press machines that wring the excess moisture and mould the tofu into the final shape.

 Can You Eat Raw Tofu?